 Our primary aim is to ensure that every student here achieves the best possible results in order to access the future of their choice.
-Our students gained great results last year and many are heading off to begin courses at the country's most prestigious universities, annually between 25-34% of our students go to Russell Group Universities, against a national average of 12%, and over 90% go to their first choice university or into apprenticeships/training with the company of their choice.
+Our students have gained great results in recent years and many have headed off to begin courses at the country's most prestigious universities.
+Between 25%-34% of our students annually go to Russell Group Universities, against a national average of 12%, and 91% go to their first choice university or into apprenticeships/training with the company of their choice.